Port Adelaide Football Club: Two World Wars and the Great Depression (1916–1949)

-Just as had happened in 1914, the league was hit hard by player losses in World War II.
+Just as had happened in 1914, the league was hit hard by player losses in World War II; the club suffered six player casualties during the war.
 Due to a lack of able men, the league's eight teams were reduced to four and Port Adelaide temporarily merged with nearby West Torrens from 1942 to 1944.
 The joint club played in all three Grand Finals during this period, winning the 1942 instalment, but losing the 1943 and 1944 editions to the Norwood-North Adelaide combination.
 While normal competition resumed in 1945, Port Adelaide was unable to regain its pre-war success in the rest of the decade.
 In particular, it lost the 1945 SANFL Grand Final after a remarkable comeback from West Torrens.
 The 'All Australian', predecessor to the modern 'All-Australian' team, was created by Sporting Life magazine in 1947, with Bob Quinn being named in the side as captain.

-1950–1973: Fos Williams era and Jack Oatey rivalry
+Fos Williams era and Jack Oatey rivalry (1950–1973)

 Fos Williams coached Port Adelaide to nine premierships.